Social Work, M.S.W.

 Master of Social Work Degree Requirements

-The graduate writing requirement for the Master of Social Work is satisfied by passing a writing exam during the first semester of graduate coursework.
+The graduate writing requirement for the Master of Social Work is satisfied by passing a writing exam administered during the first semester of graduate coursework.
 The student must pass the writing exam as a prerequisite to advancement to candidacy.
-For more information about the writing requirement and the appeals process, refer to the Graduate Handbook.
-The Graduate Handbook is available on the Department of Social Work Education website.
+For more information about the writing requirement and the appeal process, refer to the Graduate Handbook.
+The Graduate Handbook is available at the Department of Social Work Education website. (http://www.fresnostate.edu/chhs/social-work/)

 Master of Social Work

-Students complete a total of 60 units of graduate work, including 10 units of supervised internship with participating agencies in the community.
-They will prepare an acceptable master's project or thesis which investigates social problems and appropriate intervention strategies for the purpose of building upon the profession's knowledge base.
+Students complete a total of 60 units of graduate work that includes two years of supervised internship with participating agencies in the community, and completion of a master's project or thesis.
+The project or thesis can focus on examination of social problems or development of intervention strategies for the purpose of building upon the profession's knowledge base.

 The program prepares students for practice and advancement in the social work profession.
 Students develop the knowledge and skills necessary to provide direct services, consultation, training, program development, practice evaluation, and social service research on behalf of clients and community and contribute to the advancement of the profession.